 Father’s Day is a great time to reflect on the importance of dads in the lives of their children after divorce.
 Society perpetuates a negative view of dads after a family dissolves.
 Experts agree that fathers and their children suffer from assuming the worst about divorced dads.

-In fact, all reputable social science research shows that children are better off having maximal contact with both of their parents post-divorce, according to author Grant Brown.
+In fact, all reputable social science research shows that children are better off having maximum contact with both of their parents post-divorce, according to author Grant Brown.
 So instead of marginalizing divorced dads, let’s celebrate all of their accomplishments!

 Author Vicki Larson explains: “As much as we love the idea of men being an equal partner in a marriage, we don’t necessarily embrace the idea of men being an equal partner in a divorce.
 The divorced father who shows up for his kids in meaningful and obvious ways, such as taking a daughter to a midday, midweek ballet class, is still considered odd.”

-Larson continues: “And then there are single fathers, about 1.8 million in the United States – a 27 percent jump in the past decade, according to the latest census.
+Larson continues: “And then there are single dads, about 1.8 million in the United States – a 27 percent jump in the past decade, according to the latest census.
 Of those single-father families, 46 percent are divorced, and another 19 percent are separated.
 That’s about two-thirds of all single-father families – a pretty substantial portion of men taking their children to ballet classes or Little League practice.”

 What’s in the best interest of children after divorce?
 Dr. Joan Kelly, a renowned psychologist and parenting researcher, confirms that the outcomes for children of divorce improve when they have equal access to both parents.
-These include better psychological and behavioral adjustment, and enhanced academic performance.
+These include better psychological and behavioral adjustments and enhanced academic performance.
 Clearly, research demonstrates numerous benefits to children when their living arrangements enable supportive and loving fathers to be actively involved in their lives on a regular basis – including overnights.

 Celebrating Competent Single Dads